Keyes hangar battle

 Creating a good save

 Also get the sniper rifle along the way.
-If you use the active camouflage at the start of the level, it's possible to reach practically all the way to it without being held up, if you want to.
+With the camo it's possible to reach almost all the way to it without being held up, if you want to.
 There's no extra ammo for it (as far as I know), so save its 18 rounds for the hangar battle.
-Preferably also save your frag grenades, in case later Flood don't drop enough to allow you to stock up fully for the hangar battle.
-Continue on and re-board the ship.
+Preferably also save your frag grenades, in case later Flood don't drop enough to allow you to stock up fully for the battle.
+Continue on and reboard the ship.

-Around the corner just after a handy checkpoint, there's a second group of covies (unless they got dealt with by Flood).
-They're not very alert, and a few sneaky plasma grenades can take care of them in one go.
-I normally try to tag the Elites.
+Then around the next corner just after a handy checkpoint, there's a second group of covies.
+They're not very alert, and a couple of plasma grenades will often wipe them out.
+I normally try to tag an Elite.

 Deal with the final Flood

 At the bottom of the passage down to those Elites, you'll trigger some Flood.
 Some spawn behind you around a corner, but the bigger threat is the mass that will drop through the ceiling just ahead.
-Here are two good methods of tackling things.
+Here are two methods of tackling things, but I recommend the first.

-Method 1: Hectic blasting (fast and a lot of fun - see Ceiling Flood attack).
-Preferably armed with a well stocked spare shotgun as primary, and plasma weapon as backup, run past the ceiling opening and turn around.
-Blast the Flood as they land, or even before they're down.
-You can use the corner for cover, but don't allow yourself to get forced back far through the door, else you might trigger the hangar checkpoint prematurely.
-After you're done, scavenge the body pile for any weaponry you want for your stash, before the game makes it vanish (which can happen as soon as your back is turned).
-These guys seem to drop lots of needlers and full plasma rifles, plus a few ARs.
-Then go back the way you came, to deal with the other group of Flood.
+Method 1: Hectic blasting (probably your best bet for keeping your overshield undamaged).
+Preferably armed with a well stocked shotgun as primary, and plasma weapon as backup, run past the ceiling opening and turn around.
+Blast the Flood as they come down or while they're recovering from the drop.
+You can use the corner for cover if needed, but don't allow yourself to get forced back far through the door else you might trigger the hangar checkpoint prematurely.
+Watch out for spores which spawned further back but which may get attracted by the ruckus.
+Afterwards, check for any weaponry you want for the battle, before the game makes it vanish - which can happen as soon as your back is turned.
+These guys drop lots of needlers and full plasma rifles plus a few ARs, so it's a good bet for getting those three weapons.
+Then go back the way you came, to deal with another group of Flood.
 There's just a handful, except for a possible mass of spores.
 The safest way is to surprise them with a sneaky grenade, as long as you can replace it afterwards.
 They'll never even see you.
+Otherwise, try to instantly pop a carrier if one is present.

 Method 2: Bait and retreat (slow but enjoyably clinical).
 This method is especially useful if you haven't got a well stocked spare shotgun.
-Advance until you hear Flood starting to spawn, then retreat back around two or three corners to safety.
+Advance until you hear Flood starting to spawn (there'll be some ahead and some behind), then retreat back around two or three corners to safety.
 When Flood come your way (you may need to fire a shot to get their attention), pick them off as they round a corner, so they don't even get chance to shoot.
 Plasma weapons and the pistol are ideal for this.
 You should be standing at the next corner back, for cover.
-When it's clear, advance to trigger more Flood and do the whole thing again.
+When it's clear, advance to trigger the next batch.
 Repeat until spawning stops.

-With a bit of extra fiddling around at the end, you can get your weapons stash closer to the hangar if you want.
-Personally I like to have it near the end of the recess in the left of the final bit of passage.
+If you'd like to advance the weapons further, do so.
+It's a bit fiddly when you're having to keep jumping, but there's no rush.
+I like to have them near the end of the recess in the left of the final bit of passage.
 The recess is handy as cover from the Shade, and I like to be there as my save begins.
-Here's how you can do it.
+Whether you advance your weapons or not, end up carrying your desired starting combo.

-If you want to eliminate the Shade Elites before you start triggering newcomers, it can be quickly done with a sniper rifle of course.
+If you want to eliminate the platform Elites before you start triggering newcomers, it can be quickly done with a sniper rifle of course.
 But if you don't have one or you want to save your rounds, it's also easy with a plasma pistol.
 Wait for an Elite to man the Shade, then take him down with a few bursts of fire.
 Repeat until they're all dead.
 I like to have an extra plasma pistol in my weapons stash for doing this, so I can retain a full plasma pistol for the main battling.
 You can do it from the entrance passage before entering the hangar, and there's a recess you can duck into when Shade fire comes your way.
-You could use a similar tactic with a pistol, or even a plasma rifle (though it's not as efficient as a plasma pistol).
+You could use a similar tactic with a pistol, or even a plasma rifle.

 You could also use grenades.
-On Normal, two plasma grenades can quite easily do the job, though you might need to revert for a few attempts before managing it.
-A shortcoming of using grenades however, is that an Elite may get blown off the platform alive and remain able to attack you later.
+On Normal, two plasmas can quite easily do the job, though you might need to revert for a few attempts before managing it.
+A shortcoming of using grenades however, is that an Elite may dive off the platform or get blown off alive, and remain able to attack you later.

 Getting rid of the Shade